 "July Lectures in Physics" on fundamental topics in physics to a wide

 audience.
-This series, which was founded by Dr Graeme Sargood,
+This series, which was founded by Dr Graham Sargood,

 Prof Tony Klein and Prof Geoff Opat has been running every year since

 1968.
 You can find a list of all July